 Quantitative scheduling falls short on projects that involve significant repetition.
 It’s also a fairly new type of construction schedule.
 If some collaborators on your project aren’t familiar with it, you may have to spend more time explaining things than is justified by its benefits.

-PERT is not construction specific but, as Inc. points out, is useful in organizations that seek to analyze key events and interdependencies along a project’s ideal path to success.
+As Inc. points out, PERT is not construction-specific but useful in organizations that seek to analyze key events and interdependencies along a project’s ideal path to success.
 In other words, it lays out the milestones that will indicate progress on a project.

 What is PERT good for?

-PERT lays your schedule out very neatly and allows for differentiation between fixed deadlines and milestones that you, as the contractor, have some flexibility with.
-It also keeps fixed deadlines top-of-mind and features a layout simple enough to encourage collaboration across many teams, even in the context of complex projects.
+PERT lays your schedule out very neatly and allows for differentiation between fixed deadlines and milestones with which you, as the contractor, have some flexibility.
+It also keeps fixed deadlines top-of-mind and features a layout simple enough to encourage collaboration across many teams, even in complex projects.

 PERT also encourages you to create different timelines for activity completion, including the following: